 \section{Abstract}

 A telescopic curve is a certain algebraic curve defined by $m-1$ equations in the affine space of dimension $m$, which can be a hyperelliptic curve and an $(n,s)$ curve as a special case.
-The sigma function $\sigma(u)$ associated with a telescopic curve of genus $g$ is a holomorphic function on $\mathbb{C}^g$.
+The sigma function $\sigma(u)$ associated with the telescopic curve of genus $g$ is a holomorphic function on $\mathbb{C}^g$.
 For a subring $R$ of $\mathbb{C}$ and variables $u={}^t(u_1,\dots, u_g)$, let

 If the power series expansion of a holomorphic function $f(u)$ on $\mathbb{C}^g$ around the origin belongs to $R\langle\langle u \rangle\rangle$, then $f(u)$ is said to be Hurwitz integral over $R$.
-In this paper, we show that the sigma function $\sigma(u)$ associated with a telescopic curve is Hurwitz integral over the ring generated by the coefficients of the defining equations of the curve and $\frac{1}{2}$ over $\mathbb{Z}$, and its square $\sigma(u)^2$ is Hurwitz integral over the ring generated by the coefficients of the defining equations of the curve over $\mathbb{Z}$.
-Our results are a generalization of the results of Y. \^Onishi for the $(n,s)$ curves to the telescopic curves.
+In this paper, we show that the sigma function $\sigma(u)$ associated with the telescopic curve is Hurwitz integral over the ring generated by the coefficients of the defining equations of the curve and $\frac{1}{2}$ over $\mathbb{Z}$.
+Further, we show that $\sigma(u)^2$ is Hurwitz integral over the ring generated by the coefficients of the defining equations of the curve over $\mathbb{Z}$.
+Our results are a generalization of the results of Y. \^Onishi for $(n,s)$ curves to telescopic curves.